iambluefred/bukapilot/README.md

 ----
 DISCLAIMER: bukapilot is still under development by a limited number of members.
 Duty of care will be taken to ensure the safety of both the hardware and the software.

-bukapilot currently follows the safety model from openpilot, see [SAFETY.md](SAFETY.md) for more detail. bukapilot code development is isolated from release version of openpilot whereby isolation unit test is performed based on the induction that openpilot release version has been safety tested.
+As a patchset of openpilot, bukapilot benefits from the software safety model of openpilot.
+Incremental tests are being implemented to ensure the correctness of the patchset on top of the openpilot release.

 Community and Contributing
 ------